 You should use marketing automation software if you want to implement the inbound methodology effectively.
 Inbound is possible without a software program, but it’ll be much easier with it.

-Hubspot also offers a Sales Hub and Service Hub that are worth considering.
+Hubspot also offers a Sales Hub and Service Hub that is also worth considering.

 It takes time to plan and strategize a company’s marketing efforts.
 The cost is time, which can be hard to find.
 You need to find someone who can do it, and that could mean a new hire.
 Your options are that you can bring on a new employee or hire an agency.